Engage New Manufacturing Processes Early in the Product Life Cycle

 Imagine an engineer designing a product around a familiar manufacturing process.
 Later, the team discovers that the design is actually very difficult to manufacture using that method.
 Or, the design intent and overall product performance is compromised by designing around a limited manufacturing process.
 Unfortunately, it’s a common issue.

 Common university-level design-for-manufacturing practices that designers should “select the optimum combination between the material and fabrication process to minimize the overall manufacturing cost.”
 Other studies found that designs at General Motors determine 70% of manufacturing costs for truck transmissions while at Rolls-Royce, 80% of the manufacturing costs for 2000 components are determined during the design stage.
 Clearly, designs directly shape the eventual cost of the product, thereby even impacting the profit margin of the entire business.
 However, these decisions are often made without robust knowledge of the numerous manufacturing options.
 Therefore, design engineers may overlook a process that would create a much higher-quality product, cost less, or speed up manufacturing times.
-One such overlooked process is pulsed electrochemical machining, or PECM.
+One such overlooked process is pulsed electrochemical machining (PECM), also known as precision electrochemical machining.

 Ordinarily, complicated features and tight tolerances could make for a very expensive part, or one that doesn’t quite do what you want it to do.
 However, PECM can accommodate designs that may be too costly or slow with other methods – or that may not be even possible with another machining process.
 Using PECM, Voxel can easily create delicate geometries, thin walls, and compound curvature.
 PECM also machines and finishes in the same step, which takes less time, less money, and introduces less opportunity for error.
 Another specialty of PECM is for tough-to-machine alloys.
 The hardness of the materials has no impact on how quickly or easily the part can be shaped using PECM.